-We all know what anti-ageing is and most of us are interested in how to achieve anti-ageing results.
+We all know what anti-ageing is and want to achieve its results.
 But, have you heard of autophagy?
 It is often described as the missing link in anti-ageing.
-Here at Tessa Stevens we are on a mission to educate our clients about this amazing process and how our products and treatments support the body and autophagy.
+Here at Tessa Stevens, we are on a mission to educate our clients about this amazing process and how our products and treatments support the body and autophagy.

-There is so much to write about autophagy, including the many health benefits and its impact on diseases like Parkinson’s and Alzheimer’s.
+There is so much to write about autophagy.
+Not least its many health benefits and its impact on diseases like Parkinson’s and Alzheimer’s.
 Lots of additional research has been done on the subject since Yoshinori Ohsumi’s work on the subject won the Nobel Prize in medicine in 2016.
-However, today we want to explain the foundations of what autophagy is and how you can harness the many benefits of this process to gain results in your skin health and beauty.
+However, today we want to explain the foundations of autophagy.
+We will also run through how you can harness the many benefits of this process to gain results in your skin health and beauty.

 If you are a client you have probably heard us talk about our feed and fortify philosophy in-clinic.
 We believe beautiful skin cannot simply be achieved by using creams and topical treatments only.
 You must feed and fortify your skin from the inside and out.
 There is no doubt that some topical products can help, especially when they help stimulate autophagy, but you must also nourish your body and cells from the inside too.
 This is why we advocate the use of Advanced Nutrition supplements – but more on that later.

-As we age the rate in which our skin cells regenerate slows down dramatically.
+As we age the rate at which our skin cells regenerate slows down dramatically.
 On average, when we are younger, the skin has a 28-day lifecycle.
 As we get older it can increase to 50-days!
 Autophagy speeds the process of cell renewal and increases the rate collagen is produced.
-Without this process, skin looks dull and tired, as the cells are not regenerating quickly enough.
-Not only that, but there can be weight gain, energy levels drop and the immune system is weakened.
+It’s the ultimate anti-ageing therapy.
+Without this process, the skin looks dull and tired.
+This is because the cells are not regenerating quickly enough.
+Not only that but there can be weight gain, energy levels drop and the immune system is weakened.

-Unfortunately, ageing slows down autophagy.
-So, how can we re-activate and ramp-up the process?
+Unfortunately, aging slows down autophagy.
+So, how can we re-activate and ramp up the process?

-Intermittent fasting – like the 5:2 diet, a fast of 16-hours deprives cells of nutrients safely, which stimulates the autophagy response.
+Intermittent fasting – like the 5:2 diet, a fast of 16-hours deprives cells of nutrients safely.
+This is in turn stimulates the autophagy response.
 Constantly snacking doesn’t give cells the chance to repair.
-We recommend feeding the body with autophagy enhancing nutrients once the fasting period is over.
+We recommend feeding the body with autophagy-enhancing nutrients once the fasting period is over.

 Vitamin A– essential for speeding up skin cell renewal, a key aspect of autophagy.